 The A's second game against Boston got underway a few hours after press time, but regardless of that outcome, there's no denying Foulke's importance to the fortunes of Oakland's bullpen.

 Foulke saved 43 games as the A's closer in 2003 before signing with Boston.
-He returns to the A's as a setup man,

 "It was awesome seeing him in uniform, seeing him compete again," Embree said.
 Foulke signed with the Cleveland Indians before the 2007 season, but announced his retirement that February when he began having elbow problems.
 He felt that was the right thing to do rather than sit on the disabled list collecting a paycheck and not knowing if he would ever pitch again.